vitalets/pendings/README.md

 ### pendings.resolve(id, [value])
 Resolves pending promise by `id` with specified `value`.
-Throws if promise does not exist.
+Throws if promise does not exist or is already fulfilled.

 **Kind**: instance method of [<code>Pendings</code>](#Pendings)